 Ten deadliest quakes of the 21st century

-Paris (AFP) – With the death toll rising by the hour, the massive earthquake that struck Turkey and Syria on February 5 is already among the ten deadliest of the 21st century.
+Paris (AFP) – The massive earthquake that struck Turkey and Syria on February 6 is one of the 10 deadliest of the 21st century.

 2004: 230,000 dead, southeast Asia